 Second, both Matt and Sherry became more intentional in carving out time to be together to enjoy a leisurely activity.
 For them, playing golf on occasion helped them to laugh and connect.
 But, of course, saying “yes” to golf meant saying “no” to other activities and time with children so they communicated often about finding the appropriate balance.

 With patience and persistence, Matt and Sherry removed their thorns and stayed close.

 If you’re ministering to stepfamilies:

 It’s important to help both married and dating couples stay close, in spite of blended family thorns.
 Begin with biblically based materials to assist them in understanding their family dynamics and challenges.
-Two highly recommended resources are available from our online store:

 Adapted from The Smart Stepmom, by Ron L. Deal and Laura Petherbridge.
 Published by Bethany House, © 2009.